Climate Crisis

 What are the Causes of Climate Change?

-Many factors have contributed to our changing climate – all of which are man-made.
-The primary cause is increased carbon dioxide in the atmosphere due to fossil fuel energy production.
-Pre-industrial revolution CO2 levels were around 280 PPM, this was the case for 6,000 years.
+Many factors have contributed to our changing climate – all man-made.
+The primary cause is increased atmospheric carbon dioxide due to fossil fuel energy production.
+Pre-industrial revolution CO2 levels were around 280 PPM.
+This was the case for 6,000 years.
 The levels today are 50% higher at 420 PPM.
+The fossil fuel industry is responsible for 75% of global greenhouse gas emissions and nearly 90% of all carbon dioxide emissions.

-Closely linked is the intensive agriculture industry.
-Responsible for 29% of global carbon emissions, massive changes are needed in our food production systems.
-Agriculture is the leading motive for land clearance, beef alone is responsible for 41% of global deforestation.
-Heavy fertiliser and pesticide use along with monocrops are causing a biodiversity crisis, and unsustainable practices have caused irreversible soil erosion and depletion.
+Intensive agriculture and Big Meat are responsible for approximately 29% of global carbon emissions and are the leading motive for land clearance.
+Beef alone is responsible for 41% of global deforestation.
+Heavy fertilizers, pesticide use, and mono-crops are causing a biodiversity crisis, and unsustainable practices have caused irreversible soil erosion and depletion.

 Six men and boys walk through dark knee high water on a road.
 One man is pushing a motorbike.
 In the background there are tall dirty looking buidings, there is a broken wall, and traffic lights and cables have dangerously fallen over.